173210/173210.github.io/_posts/2015-09-09-scenpdrmpackage.md

  *                     If it is set to 0, the function just checks the header
  *                     and doesn't create the context.
  */
-int sceNpDrmPackage_A1D885FA(const void *buffer, SceSize size, int zero,
+int sceNpDrmPackageCheck(const void *buffer, SceSize size, int zero,
 			     unsigned int identifier);

 /**